CRC Welcomes Robert Huxtable as New Senior Vice President

 March not only brings the promise of spring but also marks the time when CRC comes together to recognize and honor Women in Construction Week.
-Hosted by the National Association of Women in Construction (NAWIC), this annual event, now in its 26th year, sheds light on the incredible contributions of women within the construction industry.
-Currently, women make up only 10.8% of total construction jobs, according to the Bureau of Labor Statistics.
+Hosted by the National Association of Women in Construction (NAWIC), this annual event, now in its 27th year, sheds light on the incredible contributions of women within the construction industry.
+As of 2024, women make up only 14.5% of total construction jobs, according to the Bureau of Labor Statistics.
 This underscores the need to acknowledge and uplift the invaluable role of women in construction.

 At CRC, we define our commitment to cultivating champions as investing in the success of our teammates, colleagues, and clients.
 We strive to create avid fans of CRC by nurturing an environment where everyone has the opportunity to thrive and excel.
 As we celebrate Women in Construction Week, this core value resonates deeply with the theme "Keys to the Future."
 Just as keys unlock doors to new opportunities and pathways, we believe that by empowering and championing women in construction, we are unlocking the potential for a brighter, more inclusive future for our industry and beyond.
 We pay tribute to the strength and knowledge our team members bring to CRC and the construction industry, recognizing their pivotal role in shaping our collective journey forward.